-Stefano Livi, Matthew Hill, Martha Kusterer, Larry Brown and Reid Gurnee
+Matthew Hill, Larry Brown

-As calibration data is collected during flight, the Level 2 pipeline code will require updates either to calibration files or to code for bug fixes or enhancements.
+As calibration data is collected during flight, the Level 2 pipeline code requires updates either to calibration files or to code for bug fixes or enhancements.

 12. REX INSTRUMENT DESCRIPTION

 The primary purpose of the REX system is to investigate open questions regarding the atmospheric and ionospheric structure, surface conditions, and planetary radii of both Pluto and Charon.